Timeseries DGAN¶

 Interface for training model and generating data based on configuration in an DGANConfig instance.

 DoppelGANger uses a specific internal representation for data which is hidden from the user in the public interface.
-Continuous variables should be in the original space and discrete variables represented as [0.0, 1.0, 2.0, …] when using the train_numpy() and train_dataframe() functions.
-The generate_numpy() and generate_dataframe() functions will return data in this original space.
+Standard usage of DGAN instances should pass continuous variables as floats in the original space (not normalized), and discrete variables may be strings, integers, or floats.
+This is the format expected by both train_numpy() and train_dataframe() and the generate_numpy() and generate_dataframe() functions will return data in this same format.
 In standard usage, the detailed transformation info in attribute_outputs and feature_outputs are not needed, those will be created automatically when a train* function is called with data.

 If more control is needed and you want to use the normalized values and one-hot encoding directly, use the _train() and _generate() functions. transformations.py contains internal helper functions for working with the Output metadata instances and converting data to and from the internal representation.
 To dive even deeper into the model structure, see the torch_modules.py which contains the torch implementations of the networks used in DGAN.
 As internal details, transformations.py and torch_modules.py are not part of the public interface and may change at any time without notice.